- 1. How can I become involved as a volunteer at Belsouth?

 - 12. How do I register as a player?

-All players need to register on myfootballclub.com.au.
-Instructions are provided on the MFC website for new players and those re-registering from past years or you can download and view our Belsouth myfootballclub player registration guide 2017.
+All players need to register on playfootball.com.au - previously known as myfootballclub.com.au.
+Instructions are provided on the Play Football website for new players and those re-registering from past years.

-You will need to register as soon as possible after opening of registration to ensure a place; our club often fills all available registrations for any given age group early.
+You will need to register as soon as possible after the opening of registrations to ensure a place; our club often fills all available registrations for any given age group early.

 Late registrations will be accepted subject to availability of places in teams.
 If required, please email our registrar to enquire about waiting lists or availability.